AbdelrahmanAlasha/Device-Price-Classification/README.md

 **2-Java Spring Boot App:** Includes the endpoints, entities and controller for storing, retreiving and manipulating devices data

-**3- Flask Server Includes a simple Flask app to do the prediction for device:**
+**3- Flask Server:** Includes a simple Flask app to do the prediction for device

 # Java App
 ## 1-Navigate to 'java' Directory